We're sorry, the call for papers you are trying to view cannot be found.

 Calls for Papers Submission

-Calls for papers for the 2016 MLA convention may be submitted until 28 February 2015.
-Scroll down to submit a call for papers or view your previously submitted calls for papers.
+The deadline to submit a call for papers for the 2016 MLA convention was 28 February 2015.
+Scroll down to view your previously submitted calls for papers.

 Go to www.mla.org/callsforpapers to view a complete list of calls for papers.